zendesk/link_platform/doc/architecture/decisions/0020-background-job-framework.md

 Features include:

-* Multiple queues
+- [x] Priority or multiple queues
-* Retriable jobs
+- [x] Retriable jobs
-* Scheduling
+- [x] Scheduling
-* Dashboarding
-* Persistent queues
+- [x] Persistent queues
+- [x] Realtime dashboards

 #### Delayed Job

 https://github.com/collectiveidea/delayed_job

-Delayed::Job inspired the creation of Resque, and has most of the same features.
+DelayedJob inspired the creation of Resque, and has most of the same features.
 It's main shortcomings are around its resiliency and throughput since state is stored in the database using ActiveRecord.
 It has Ruby 2+ and Rails 3+ support.

 It has:

-* Job priority _or_ multiple queues
+- [x] Priority or multiple queues
-* Scheduling
-* Retriable jobs
+- [x] Retriable jobs
+- [x] Scheduling
-* Persistent queues
+- [x] Persistent queues
+- [ ] Realtime dashboards

 ### Sucker Punch